marciof/Eon/specification/specification.md

 ### Conditions

-If less than two arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.
+If less than two arguments are passed, it returns the result of `(debug \parameter-mismatch)`.

 ### Examples